-Why are the two voltage values sometimes used simultaneously, as having both creates some confusion when dealing with aircraft electrical systems?
-What follows is a simplified explanation that, with some exceptions, is applicable to most aircraft.
+A question that is often asked is why are the two voltage values sometimes used simultaneously?
+Having both means that some confusion is created when dealing with aircraft electrical systems.
+What follows is a simplified explanation that – with some exceptions – is applicable to most aircraft.

 Almost all aircraft produced today have a 24-volt electrical system.
-The advantage of a 24-volt power supply versus the 12-volt of older aircraft is weight saving and decreased cost due to the requirements of a smaller wire size.
-Thus the aircraft battery now is a 24-volt unit comprised of twelve 2-volt cells.
+The advantage of having a 24-volt power supply (as opposed to the 12-volt of older aircraft) is weight saving and decreased cost due to the requirements of a smaller wire size.
+Thus, aircraft batteries now are 24-volt units comprised of twelve 2-volt cells.
 To be a little more exact, each 2-volt cell actually reads about 2.125 +volts with no load or 25.5 volts for the complete 24-volt battery.

-To charge a 24-volt battery, one must apply a higher voltage to force electrical energy into the battery.
+To charge a 24-volt battery, a higher voltage must be applied in order to force electrical energy into the battery.
 This is accomplished with the ships’ alternator/generator working through the voltage regulator to produce 28.5 volts + or -.
-Thus when the alternator/generator is in operation the aircraft’s electrical system is operating at a voltage higher than 24 volts.
-In this situation the electrical system is maintained above 24 volts even under normal load.
+When the alternator/generator is in operation therefore, the aircraft’s electrical system is operating at a voltage higher than 24 volts.
+In this situation, the electrical system is maintained above 24 volts even under normal load.

-As one applies a load to the battery, the voltage will drop as the load is increased.
-For turbine starting purposes we would like to keep this drop to a minimum.
+As a load is applied to the battery, the voltage will drop as that load is increased.
+For turbine starting purposes, it is ideal if this drop is kept to a minimum.

 Most starter motors or motor/generators on turbine engines are rated to accept 30 volts without damage.
-At the time of first activating the starter, the highest amperage draw is experienced.
-The amperage can be over 1000 amps on some gas turbine start up engines.
-As the start progresses, the amperage requirement becomes less throughout the start cycle.
-Due to the high loads involved in a start, a battery must be in good condition to minimize voltage drop.
-Of course at lower voltage levels the battery will put out less amperage.
+When first activating the starter, the highest amperage draw is experienced.
+This amperage can be over 1000 amps on some gas turbine start up engines.
+As the start progresses, the amperage requirement decreases throughout the start cycle.
+As a result of the high loads involved in a start, a battery must be in good condition so that voltage drop is minimized.
+Of course, at lower voltage levels, the battery will put out less amperage.
 Some starter motors will pull a good battery down to 15 volts during the first phase of the start.

-Now most engine manufacturers (turbine) recommend a 28.5-volt start if available to minimize voltage drop.
-This is normally accomplished with some sort of external ground power unit (GPU).
-In this scenario it is most advantageous for the turbine engine that 20 percent or more energy is being delivered to the starter motor, resulting in a faster, cooler start thus increasing turbine life.
-Also from a maintenance standpoint, using 28.5 volts, various aircraft electrical components under load can be checked out above 24 volts.
+Most engine manufacturers (turbine) now recommend, if available, a 28.5-volt start in order to minimize voltage drop.
+Normally, this is accomplished with some sort of external ground power unit (GPU).
+In this scenario, it is best for the turbine engine if 20 percent (or more) energy is being delivered to the starter motor, resulting in a faster, cooler start, thus increasing turbine life.
+Additionally, from a maintenance point of view, by using 28.5 volts, various aircraft electrical components under load can be checked out above 24 volts.

-In conclusion, one should always opt for a 28.5-volt start if available.
-Start Pac® offers two true 28.5-volt battery packs utilizing 14 cells.
+In conclusion, it’s fair to say that it’s always a good idea to opt for a 28.5-volt start, if available.
+Start Pac® offers two true 28.5-volt battery packs, utilizing 14 cells.

-See the following graph comparing the 28.5-volt Start Pacs® verses 24-Volt Start Pacs®.
-As one can see, higher voltage is available throughout the start cycle on the 28.5-Volt models.
+See the following graph comparing the 28.5-volt START PACs® versus the 24-Volt START PACs®.
+As is clear, higher voltage is available throughout the start cycle on the 28.5-Volt models.

-All batteries suffer from cold temperature.
-Aircraft batteries will not supply enough energy to start a turbine engine when exposed to very cold temperatures.
-Cold temperatures have less affect on the high tech lead acid batteries used in Start Pac® than most aircraft batteries.
-Even these high tech batteries will lose performance in colder temperatures.
+All batteries suffer from being in cold temperatures.
+When exposed to extreme cold, aircraft batteries will not supply enough energy to start a turbine engine.
+Cold temperatures have less affect on the high-tech lead acid batteries used in START PAC® units than on most aircraft batteries.
+However, even these high tech batteries will perform less well in colder temperatures.

-Battery life is cycle dependent in most cases.
-The more the plates in the battery are stressed or cycled the faster they wear out.
-Worst case scenario is cycled from fully charged to nearly depleted.
-In this usage, around 400 cycles can be expected.
-If only a small percentage of the capacity is used at a time up to 1200 cycles can be expected.
+In most cases, battery life is cycle dependent.
+The more the plates in the battery are stressed or cycled, the faster they wear out.
+The worst case scenario would be if they were cycled from fully charged to nearly depleted; with this kind of usage, around 400 cycles can be optimistically expected.
+However, if only a small percentage of the capacity is used at a time, up to 1200 cycles can be expected.

-It is most important to recharge the battery as soon as possible after use to prevent sulfation.
-This condition will greatly reduce capacity and output of the Start Pac®.
-Also avoid completely depleting a battery as sometimes it will go into a state of reversal and will be damaged beyond repair.
+It is most important to recharge the battery as soon as possible after use in order to prevent sulfation; this condition will greatly reduce the capacity and output of the START PAC®.
+Also, it is important to avoid depleting a battery completely as sometimes it will go into a state of reversal and will be damaged beyond repair.

-If properly maintained and operated, Start Pac® batteries will last for years before replacement is required.
+If properly maintained and operated, START PAC® batteries will last for years before requiring replacement.

-One would think two batteries of the same voltage but different capacity would have equal voltage drop under the same load.
-Not always true.
-The battery with the larger capacity will have less voltage drop due to having a larger plate surface area.
+It’s a common misconception that two batteries of the same voltage but different capacity would have an equal voltage drop under the same load: not always true.
+In fact, the battery with the larger capacity will have less voltage drop due to its larger plate surface area.
 Since the load is essentially spread out over a larger area, the battery chemistry is less affected.
-See the following graph comparing all 24 volt Start Pac® Models.
-If a user requires many repeated starts between charges, always choose the unit with the higher capacity.
+Please refer to the following graph comparing all 24 volt START PAC® Models.
+If you require many repeated starts between charges, it always pays to choose the unit with the higher capacity.

-The voltmeter is an essential tool to aid the pilot when starting turbine engines.
+The voltmeter is an essential tool used to aid the pilot when starting turbine engines.
 Any battery or GPU will have a normal voltage drop when initiating a start.
 If the pilot sees an abnormal voltage drop, they will abort the start so as to avoid a “hot” start.
-This example illustrates that a voltmeter can be used to determine battery condition and a low state of charge only when the battery is put under load.
-If not under load even a depleted battery will read almost full normal voltage.
-This is why Start Pac® does not use a built in voltmeter, as it really is not an indication of the state of charge and also adds to the cost.
-There are some electronic indicators that can measure the state of charge but are very expensive.
+This illustrates how a voltmeter can be used to determine battery condition and a low state of charge only once the battery is put under load.
+If not under load, even a depleted battery will read as being at almost full normal voltage.
+For this reason, START PAC® does not use a built in voltmeter; it is not an indication of the state of charge and it also adds to the cost.
+There are some electronic indicators that can measure the state of charge but these are very expensive.
 The voltmeter belongs in the cockpit, not on the GPU.